-The Institute is open Monday-Thursday 9AM-11PM, Friday 9AM-5:30PM and Saturdays (during YAS sessions) 10AM-4PM.
-Students may contact the front-desk to setup visits and/or a class audit.
+The Institute is open Monday-Thursday 9AM-10PM, Friday 9AM-5:30PM and Saturdays (during YAS sessions) 10AM-4PM.
+Potential students can schedule a class audit here or contact the Front Desk.

 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.